 About the Symposium:

-The Satellite Symposium is being held at the Oncology Nursing Society 42nd Annual Congress:
+The Satellite Symposium is being held at the Oncology Nursing Society’s 44th Annual Congress.

 Space is limited, so we suggest that you register as soon as possible!